Finding the ‘Fun’ in Sexual Dysfunction with Parkinson’s

-- Open lines of communication to admit, discuss, and describe what ‘issues’ may now exist from your Parkinson’s.
-Explain what works and what is working less well.
-It could be an awkward conversation, but without it, you’ll not understand what has changed.
+- Talk about dysfunction.
+Open lines of communication to admit, discuss and describe what ‘issues’ may now exist from your Parkinson’s.
+Explain what works and what isn't working as well.
+It could be an awkward conversation, but without it, you will not understand what has changed.

-- Deal with the erectile dysfunction in men and vaginal dryness in women by seeking medical-professional help/advice.
+- Work with your doctor.
+Deal with erectile dysfunction in men and vaginal dryness in women by seeking medical-professional help and advice.
 You may have to get creative to manage impaired sexual coordination issues.
-Optimize the timing of your Parkinson's medication may help reduce/control some of the symptoms during intimate interaction.
-The better you get at intimacy will help you deal with the (potential) inability to attain an orgasm.
+Optimizing the timing of your Parkinson's medication may help reduce or control some of the symptoms during intimate interaction.
+The better you get at intimacy, the more it will help you deal with the (potential) inability to attain an orgasm.

 - Tackle fatigue.
-Many aspects of Parkinson’s, either from the therapy or from the disorder itself, lead to being tired.
+Many aspects of Parkinson’s, either from the therapy or from the disorder itself, lead to fatigue.
 Increase your fitness level through exercise, get plenty of sleep, and focus your loving time around a schedule that best accommodates both of you.

-- Go on a date; make it romantic.
+- Go on a date.
+Make it romantic.
 Remind yourself how special your partner is to you, your life, and your family.
 Change it up by making it a date for two, no children, no grandchildren allowed on this particular romantic time.
-If you can afford it, make it a weekend away someplace close to home, but just not at home.
+If you can afford it, make it a weekend away somewhere close to home, but just not at home.

-- Ultimately, the changes from your Parkinson’s may require you and your partner to alter your attitudes and patterns of sex; giving you the time to explore and redefine your sexual identity in the presence of Parkinson’s.
+- Adjust to the change.
+Ultimately, the changes from your Parkinson’s may require you and your partner to alter your attitudes and patterns of sex; giving you the time to explore and redefine your sexual identity in the presence of Parkinson’s.